Daniquell/Adversarial-Anomaly-Detection/README.md

 # Detection of Adversarial Attacks Based on the Analysis of Anomalies in the Internal Representations of the Neural Network

 ## Abstract

-**Keywords:** adversarial attacks, hyperparameters, optimization, Fashion MNIST, convolutional neural network, generalizing ability of the model, anomaly detection.
+**Keywords:** adversarial attacks, anomaly detection, internal representations, convolutional neural networks, feature-space analysis, model security, deep learning robustness.

-  The object of the research is the mechanisms for ensuring the information security of convolution neural networks in image processing.
-  The aim of the work is to develop and experimentally study a method for detecting adversarial attacks based on the analysis of anomalies in the activations of hidden layers of the neural network.
+    The object of this research is the mechanisms for ensuring the information security of convolutional neural networks in image processing tasks.
+The aim of this work is to develop and experimentally evaluate a method for detecting adversarial attacks based on the analysis of anomalies in the activations of hidden layers of neural networks.

-  As a result of the work, a comprehensive study was carried out aimed at assessing the effectiveness of methods for detecting adversarial attacks based on the analysis of anomalies in the activations of the intermediate layers of convolutional neural networks, a review of modern approaches to the detection of adversarial examples is carried out, with an emphasis on methods that do not require modification of the model, a reproducible technological chain is implemented, including the generation of attacks, the extraction of feature representations and the training of the anomaly detector were performed, along with comparative testing on four models, including the results of hyperparameter optimization conducted in the previous study.
+    As a result of this study, a comprehensive evaluation was conducted to assess the effectiveness of anomaly-based detection methods applied to intermediate layer activations of convolutional neural networks.
+A review of modern approaches to adversarial example detection was performed, with emphasis on methods that do not require model modification.
+A reproducible technological pipeline was implemented, encompassing attack generation, feature representation extraction, and anomaly detector training.
+Comparative testing was performed on four model architectures, including configurations optimized through hyperparameter tuning in a preceding study.